 Mental health and psychosocial support (MHPSS) should be an integral part of the humanitarian response in crisis and emergency situations.

-To promote the rapid adoption of this approach, the Dutch Minister for Foreign Trade and Development Cooperation hosted an international conference at KIT Royal Tropical Institute in Amsterdam on 7 and 8 October 2019.
+To promote the rapid adoption of this approach, the Dutch Minister for Foreign Trade and Development Cooperation hosted an international conference at KIT Royal Tropical Institute in Amsterdam on the 7th and 8th of October, 2019.

 Participants included MHPSS experts, policymakers, ministers, donors and people with lived experience.